aboliaa/ContactsApplication/README.md

 # ContactsApplication
 A phonebook-like application to add and search the contacts

+What it does:
+1. It handles user-input errors.
+2. Search is case-sensitive.
+3. Exact-matches are ranked higher than prefix-matches.

+What it doesn't do:
+1. Search by lastName is not implemented.
+2. Unicode names are not handled.

 How to run:
 1. Using makefile:
 	- To run the program, 'make run'